Xiaomeng-He/I3SP/README.md

   - `create_prefix_suffix.py`: Generates trace prefixes, log prefixes, and trace suffixes.

 - **`2_Seq2Seq/`**
-  Contains scripts for creating both trace-based and integrated Seq2Seq models:
+  Contains scripts for creating trace-based and integrated Seq2Seq models, each available in two variants: with or without the attention mechanism:
   - `create_Seq2Seq.py`: Implements the Seq2Seq model.
   - `train_evaluate_Seq2Seq.py`: Defines loss functions and performance metrics to train and evaluate the Seq2Seq model.